Blueprint’s 2019 Law Student Gift Guide

 An LSAT Prep Course

 We’re just going to put it out there.
 All future lawyers will eventually have to take the LSAT, so why not give them the gift that keeps on giving?
-Whether they’re busy independent learners that will benefit from the flexible Online Anytime Course, a more hands-on student that likes being guided by a live teacher in a Live Online class, or a high achiever looking for a top LSAT score with a private LSAT tutor, we’ve got a gift that will likely land you a shoutout in their law school graduation speech.
+Whether they’re busy independent learners that will benefit from the flexible Self-Paced Course, a more hands-on student that likes being guided by a live teacher in a Live Course class, or a high achiever looking for a top LSAT score with a private LSAT tutor, we’ve got a gift that will likely land you a shoutout in their law school graduation speech.

 A sanctuary of peace and quiet